 Default Backup Directory

-Requires a separate drive or other mount point.
+• Requires a separate drive or other mount points.

 Additional Backup Destinations

-This option allows WHM to create the backups in chosen intervals – we choose and these created backups will be moved to the location in the external server that is specified.
-Please provide the FTP login credentials (FTP hostname, pport, username, password).
+This option allows WHM to create the backups in chosen intervals – we choose, and these created backups will be moved to the location in the specified external server.
+Please provide the FTP login credentials (FTP hostname, port, username, password).